liedekef/events-made-easy/readme.txt

 * Frontend submit now supports generic EME placeholders and interprets shortcodes too
 * New parameter for frontend submit: startdatetime=now, so the start date and time are by default set to now (as the old plugin did)
   Example: [eme_add_event_form startdatetime=now]
+* Add a status to memberships, so you can put memberships as inactive

 = 2.5.3 (2024/07/30) =
 * syntax error fix